alenadang/single-cell-perturbations/Models/README.md

 Files required for tuning and training are in `Models/Files_Required`.
 Include files in same directory when retraining models.
 Due to the stochastic tuning of Keras Tuner, different hyperparameters may be achieved with each tuning of the model.

+When jupyter notebook and python files are present with the same names, python files take precedence.

 #

 Model 0: One-Hot Encoded Compounds